74. Don't try to change people ... it doesn't work!

 3%!!!

-Whereas when someone feels like the behavior change is their idea, they’re successful 37% of the time.
+Whereas when someone feels like it’s their idea to change their behavior, they’re successful 37% of the time.
 Still not great odds, but a more than 10X likelihood of change!

 Reflection